SidsVictus/ECU-dashboard/README.md

 - Exports all session data to CSV
 - Adjustable refresh rate —> 0.5s, 1s, 2s
 - Demo mode — no hardware required
-- Live OBD2 mode — real bike or car data
+- Live OBD2 mode — obd2 cable and bridge required

----

 ## How it works:
 The dashboard has two parts:

-**Frontend** — React web app hosted online.
+**Frontend-Dashboard** — React web app hosted online.
 Anyone can open it in a browser with no installation.

-**OBD2 Bridge** — A small Python program that runs on the user's laptop.
+**Backend-OBD2 Bridge** — A small Python program that runs on the user's laptop.
 It reads the OBD2 adapter plugged into the bike or car and streams data to the dashboard.
 If no adapter is found it automatically switches to simulation mode within 3 seconds of checking all the COMS of your system.

+## Compatibility:
 **OBD2 compatibility** - Works with any ELM327 based OBD2 adapter.
 This covers the vast majority of adapters available on Amazon and electronics shops.